davidliwei/awesome-CRISPR/README.md

 - [CCtop](https://crispr.cos.uni-heidelberg.de) - [webserver] - An algorithm to predict CRISPR/Cas9 target.
 - [CHOPCHOP](http://chopchop.cbu.uib.no/index.php) - [webserver] - A web tool for selecting target sites for CRISPR/Cas9, CRISPR/Cpf1.
 - [CRISPR RGEN Tools](http://www.rgenome.net) - [webserver] - An algorithm can identify of RGEN off-target sites without limitation by the number of mismatches and allow variations in PAM sequences recognized by Cas9.
 Meanwhile, it can search for RGEN targets with low potential off-target effects and high knock-out efficiencies in the exon region.
+- [CRISPRTarget](http://bioanalysis.otago.ac.nz/CRISPRTarget/crispr_analysis.html) - [webserver] - A tool to explore the targets of CRISPR RNAs.
+- [flyCRISPR](http://targetfinder.flycrispr.neuro.brown.edu) - [webserver] - Specificity for Drosophila to find CRISPR target sites and evaluate each identified CRISPR target.
+- [Geneious CRISPR Site Finder](https://www.geneious.com/academic/) - [software] - It searches for off-target binding sites against a database of sequences.
+- [GT-Scan](https://gt-scan.csiro.au/) - [webserver] - A flexible web-based tool that ranks all potential targets in a user-selected region of a genome in terms of how many off-targets they have.
+- [GT-Scan2](https://github.com/BauerLab/GT-Scan2) - [R] - It is Chromatin- and Transcription-aware target site optimization tool for CRISPR/CAS9.
+- [sgRNAcas9](http://www.biootools.com/) - [software] - A software package that can be applied to search rapidly for CRISPR target sites, and analyze the potential off-target cleavage sites of CRISPR-Cas9 simultaneously.
+- [WGE](https://www.sanger.ac.uk/htgt/wge/) - [webserver] - A algorithm shows CRISPR sites (paired or single) in and around genes and scores the pairs for potential off-target sites, and browse individual and paired CRISPR sites across human, mouse.

+## Genome editing outcomes and predictions

 - [CRISPResso2](http://crispresso2.pinellolab.org/) - [Python, webserver] - A software pipeline for the analysis of targeted CRISPR-Cas9 sequencing data.
 This algorithm allows for the quantification of both non-homologous ends joining (NHEJ) and homologous directed repair (HDR) occurrences.
 - [CrispRVariants](https://github.com/markrobinsonuzh/CrispRVariants) - [R] - A R-based toolkit for counting, localizing and plotting targeted insertion and deletion variant combinations from CRISPR-Cas9 mutagenesis experiments.
-- [CRISPRTarget](http://bioanalysis.otago.ac.nz/CRISPRTarget/crispr_analysis.html) - [webserver] - A tool to explore the targets of CRISPR RNAs.
 - [CRISPR-GA](http://crispr-ga.net) - [webserver] -  A platform to assess the quality of gene editing using NGS data to quantify and characterize insertions, deletions, and homologous recombination.
-- [DRSC](http://www.flyrnai.org/crispr) - [webserver] - This tool provides reagents targeting individual genes, focused libraries, genome-scale libraries, and other resources for on-site screening.
-- [flyCRISPR](http://targetfinder.flycrispr.neuro.brown.edu) - [webserver] - Specificity for Drosophila to find CRISPR target sites and evaluate each identified CRISPR target.
 - [FORECasT](https://partslab.sanger.ac.uk/FORECasT) - [Python, webserver] - A method to predict and view mutational profiles for individual gRNAs.
-- [Geneious CRISPR Site Findere](https://www.geneious.com/academic/) - [software] - It searches for off-target binding sites against a database of sequences.
-- [GT-Scan](https://gt-scan.csiro.au/) - [webserver] - A flexible web-based tool that ranks all potential targets in a user-selected region of a genome in terms of how many off-targets they have.
-- [GT-Scan2](https://github.com/BauerLab/GT-Scan2) - [R] - It is Chromatin- and Transcription-aware target site optimization tool for CRISPR/CAS9.
 - [inDelphi](https://www.crisprindelphi.design) - [webserver] - A computational model that predicts the heterogeneous (100+ unique) mixture of indels resulting from microhomology-mediated end-joining (MMEJ) and non-homologous end-joining (NHEJ) at a CRISPR-induced cut. inDelphi synthesizes known biological mechanisms of DNA repair with machine learning and achieves strong accuracy.
 - [Microhomology-Predictor](http://www.rgenome.net/mich-calculator/) - [webserver] - A web tool can simply predict the mutation patterns caused by microhomology-mediated end joining (MMEJ) and estimate how frequently unwanted in-frame deletions would happen.
-- [sgRNAcas9](http://www.biootools.com/) - [software] - A software package that can be applied to search rapidly for CRISPR target sites, and analyze the potential off-target cleavage sites of CRISPR-Cas9 simultaneously.
-- [WGE](https://www.sanger.ac.uk/htgt/wge/) - [webserver] - A algorithm shows CRISPR sites (paired or single) in and around genes and scores the pairs for potential off-target sites, and browse individual and paired CRISPR sites across human, mouse.

 ## Screening analysis